DE-RSE/de-rse.github.io/en/join.md

 You want to be one of us, want to hear what we are up to and maybe contribute something yourself?
 Register here!

+## Association

+Join the association and support us in giving more visibility to the topic of RSE in Germany and in science in general: **[More information on membership and the application form](/en/association#membership)**

 ## Mailing list![Mailman logo](../assets/img/site/logo_mailman.jpg){: height="60em"}

 Receive notices about events, job postings, opportunities for collaboration